PaloAltoNetworks/pan-os-python/docs/howto.rst

 To use this method:

-1. Create a :class:`pandevice.firewall.Firewall` instance and a :class:`pandevice.panorama.Panorama` instance.
+1. Create a :class:`panos.firewall.Firewall` instance and a :class:`panos.panorama.Panorama` instance.
 2. In both instances, set the 'hostname' attribute and either the 'api_key' or the 'api_username' and 'api_password' attributes.